 Alezah Trigueros is an attorney who has been conducting impartial workplace investigations with the Law Offices of Amy Oppenheimer since 2014.
 She received her Juris Doctor from the Indiana University Maurer School of Law and her Bachelor's degree in history from the University of California, Santa Cruz.

 Her prior legal work includes working as a Law Clerk and Decision Writer for the Social Security Administration Office of Disability Adjudication and Review where she made preliminary disability determinations for applicants appealing their benefit denials by conducting investigations.

 Alezah also served as an editor for the Indiana Journal of Global Legal Studies, and worked at the U.S. Department of Energy Office for Labor and Pension Law where she put in place a system that enabled the attorneys in her office to provide quick, consistent responses to employment law inquiries.

-Alezah is a sustaining member of the Association of Workplace Investigators (AWI), completed AWI's Training Institute for Workplace Investigators in 2015, and is an AWI Certificate Holder (AWI-CH), and is Convener of the San Francisco Bay Area AWI Local Circle.
+Alezah is a sustaining member of the Association of Workplace Investigators (AWI), completed AWI's Training Institute for Workplace Investigators in 2015, is an AWI Certificate Holder (AWI-CH), and is Convener of the San Francisco Bay Area AWI Local Circle.
 Alezah has also received certificates from the Association of Title IX Administrators (ATIXA) and T9 Mastered to conduct Title IX investigations.

 Call Alezah at: (925) 330-0526